30 May 2025

 If HMRC use the data properly there is a potential benefit that more substantial data reporting, would reduce the risk of a time and resource intensive transfer pricing enquiry for low-risk transactions.
 However, it is also clear that HMRC plan to use this information to assess transfer pricing risk in businesses which are not already subject to country-by-country reporting i.e. have consolidated turnover of under €750m.

 Given HMRC’s increasing tendency to run volume compliance campaigns, there is a growing risk to businesses.
 Data provided by the ICTS will be used to inform a volume approach to transfer pricing compliance.
 Transfer pricing is complex and subjective with no one correct answer.
-Therefore running mass enquiries could significantly increase costs as businesses defend their policies and engage with HMR
+Therefore running mass enquiries could significantly increase costs as businesses defend their policies and engage with HMRC

 How can businesses plan for transfer pricing changes?